corespring/corespring-container/docker/component-regression/README.md

 ## Using selenium-docker for development
 For development it is much faster to use a selenium docker image, which runs selenium and a browser inside a docker container.
  The corespring-container and the db are running outside of the docker-container

+ Here you can find the available [selenium docker images](https://hub.docker.com/r/selenium/)
+ I've tested selenium/standalone-firefox and selenium/standalone-chrome.
+ Chrome seems to have problems with drag-and-drop though

       #Start container
       play run